rkotze/git-mob-vs-code/README.md

 ### Github -> Personal Access Token

-Search for co-authors on GitHub you will need to generate a PAT.
+*Optional*: if you want the users public email then you will need the PAT.

+Default will return the anonymous GitHub email.

 1. Visit [GitHub > settings > tokens](https://github.com/settings/tokens)
 2. Click "generate new token"